 These vulnerability guidelines can be categorized into several functional groups.
 Items 3, 10 and 11 are applicable to Exceptional and Erroneous Behaviours.
 Mitigation methods associated with Types, Subtypes, and Contracts include Items 1, 4, 6, and 9.
 Those techniques appropriate for Statements and Operations consist of Items 7, 12, and 14.
 Finally, Items 2, 5, and 8 are pertinent to Concurrency in applications.

-6 Specific guidance for Ada
+6 Specific avoidance mechanisms for Ada

 6.1 General

-This subclause contains specific advice for Ada about the possible presence of vulnerabilities as described in ISO/IEC 24772-1:2022 [20] and provides specific guidance on how to avoid them in Ada code.
-This subclause mirrors ISO/IEC 24772-1:2022 clause 6 in that the vulnerability “Type System [IHN]” is found in subclause 6.2 of [20], and Ada specific guidance is found in subclause 6.2 in this document.
+This subclause provides information specific to the Ada programming language about the possible presence of vulnerabilities as described in ISO/IEC 24772-1:2022 and provides specific avoidance mechanisms for Ada code.
+This subclause mirrors ISO/IEC 24772-1:2024 clause 6 in that, for example, the vulnerability “Type System [IHN]” is found in subclause 6.2 of that document, and the matching Ada specific guidance is found in subclause 6.2 of this document.

 6.2 Type system [IHN]